flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 needs to be redirected to external runners.
 Please [open an issue](https://github.com/flathub/flathub/issues) if you are the maintainer of such an app.

+Once the app is redirected to external runners, [test builds](#test-builds) need to be manually started by commenting `bot, build`.

 ## Building locally

 To reproduce the build tooling and environment used by Flathub for test